-As a pioneer in the cement sector, UCWL has constructed the first floating solar Udaipur power plant manufacturing site.
+As a pioneer in the cement sector, UCWL has constructed the first floating solar power plant at its Udaipur manufacturing site.
 A first-of-its-kind in Northwest India, the state Govt. has expressed its appreciation for this solar facility, which has garnered significant attention from the Nataional media.
 The installation site is in the process of becoming a popular techno tourist destination in the State.